 What Is the Difference between Historical and Implied Volatility?

-Historical volatility is a backward-looking measure, calculated from the past price movements of the underlying asset over a specific period.
-Implied volatility (IV) is a forward-looking measure, derived from the current market price of the option using a pricing model.
+Historical volatility (HV) is a backward-looking measure, calculated from the past price movements of the underlying asset over a specific period.
+Implied volatility (IV) is a forward-looking measure, derived from the current market price of an option.

 How Is “Historical Volatility” Different from Implied Volatility?